 Indeed, after some much needed Internet soul searching, we stumbled upon Maangchi, YouTube authority on demystifying both well-known and obscure Korean foods, and all my Korean cooking prayers were answered.
 Pretty soon, I was whipping up Soondubu and Kimchi Jigae on the reg, and experimenting with ways to make quick and easy dishes like this one.

 One of my absolute favorite dishes to eat at a Korean restaurant is Dubu Kimchi (my sister actually did her own quick recipe for it three years ago, which you can find here–forgive our noob photo quality), which usually consists of pork, kimchi, and maybe some rice cakes and/or noodles, all cooked together in a savory, spicy sauce and served with tofu.

 These Crispy Pork Belly Kimchi bowls conjure up the same flavors, but this dish is also insanely easy to make.

 You only need 8 ingredients, and as you can see from the recipe instructions, which take up all of 5 sentences, you can whip it up a couple Crispy Pork Belly Kimchi Bowls in just 10 minutes.

 But don’t get the wrong idea.
 Just because this recipe is fast doesn’t mean it doesn’t have a ton of flavor.
 It tastes just as good as any dish I’ve had while crammed into a booth in Koreatown, and The Woks of Life peanut gallery agrees.

 Add the onion, kimchi, and sugar, and cook for an additional 3 minutes.

-Add the gochujang and cook for another minute.
+Add the Gochujang (Korean red pepper paste) and cook for another minute.

 10-Minute Korean Crispy Pork Belly Kimchi Bowls